RahulVarshney7733/to-do-list/README.md

 - Tasks can be added one by one.

 ## How to Use
+Clone the repository to your local machine.
+Open index.html in your web browser.
 1. Open `index.html` in your web browser.
 2. Enter a task in the input field.
 3. Click the "Add" button to add the task to the list.